Learn what the body knows, the mind doesn’t.

 What is WTM about?

-Children learn to discover an extraordinary sense labelled here as the “Sensory Body (SB).”
-By harmonizing the oppositions of body’s inclinations and thinking, the SB empowers how to navigate through life and be guided through the space of the heart.
+Children discover an extraordinary sense known as the “Sensory Body (SB).”
+By harmonizing physical inclinations with thought, the SB empowers individuals to navigate life through their hearts.

 What age is WTM geared?

-The SB is learned by feeling it.
-“We are feeling creatures that thinks.
+The SB is only done by feeling it.
+Why?
+It comes from the body, not just the brain.
+As neurologist, Jill Bolte Taylor, says, “We are feeling creatures that thinks.
 Not thinking creatures that feel.”
-Neurologist, Jill Bolte-Taylor explains.
-Why can’t we feel it?
-Learning the Sensory Body takes training.

 How does WTM work?